 - HIS8105 Reform and Resistance in British History

 - HIS8120 Missions, Missionaries and Empires in World History: British, European and Informal Empires

-You will take the remaining 40 or 20 credits, in consultation with the Degree Programme Director, from MA modules within the Faculty of Humanities and Social Sciences or you can select from the following:
+You will take the remaining 40 or 20 credits, in consultation with the Degree Programme Director, from MA modules within the Faculty of Humanities and Social Sciences, in either semester one or semester two, or alternatively you can select one of the following: